-Increase vitamins and minerals
+Increase natural vitamins and minerals through food

-It is well documented and researched that good nutrition helps all children no matter what emotional and health challenges or difficulties they have.
+It is well documented and researched that good nutrition helps children no matter what emotional and health challenges or difficulties they have.

 There was some research undertaken by Dr Bernard Rimland from the Institute for Child Behaviour Research in San Diego – California .
 His study showed that an increase in vitamin B6, C, and magnesium significantly improved symptoms in autistic children.
 In one of his early studies back in 1978, 12 out of 16 autistic children improved.
 He also noted in this research that they appeared to regress once the vitamins were swapped for placebo alternative.

 One of the most significant contributing factors in children nutrition and in particular for children with autism are the ‘undesirable foods’ and chemicals in processed food can have an adverse affect on brain fog via the bloodstream because of faulty digestion and absorption.

 Getting the right food with available nutrients is therefore key to health maintenance.
 Here are somethings that I do for my family at home:

 I spend time listening and to the underlying reasons for their health concerns and I provide options to help families make better food and lifestyle choices using my expertise and knowledge using the latest evidenced based research available.